Skip to content

 Answer: A combat sport combining boxing and wrestling.
 Almost anything was allowed except biting and eye-gouging.

-Strangling, kicking to the head, and joint manipulation were all legal.
+Strangling, kicking, and joint manipulation were all legal.
 Matches could last hours and occasionally ended in death.
-Pankration was probably the closest modern equivalent to today’s mixed martial arts.
+Pankration is probably the closest ancient equivalent to today’s mixed martial arts.

 92. Who was the first female Olympic champion in antiquity?
 (Hard)